 Assuming the strictest position is automatically more correct on the basis of strictness alone is too simplistic.
 Muslims must acknowledge there are women who have a valid excuse to seek an abortion, as defined by the valid opinion they follow or if they are in a severe circumstance seeking dispensation from a Mufti/Muftiyyah, needing safe medical care.
 The degree of opposition and dissent from the consensus of today is not automatically closer to tradition.

-Leaving the in-depth elaboration and contours of specific schools’ positions on abortion to the qualified, I refer to Dr. Omar Suleiman who writes that after 40 days from conception, most scholars agree abortion is impermissible “unless a pressing need exists”, and 120 days after conception there is a consensus that abortion is categorically forbidden (unless it would endanger the mother’s life).
-This means that most abortions today after four months is an assault on innocent life, and subsequently there is a moral obligation for Muslims to stand against this injustice.
+Leaving the in-depth elaboration and contours of specific schools’ positions on abortion to the qualified, I briefly refer to Dr. Omar Suleiman who writes that after 40 days from conception, most scholars agree abortion is impermissible “unless a pressing need exists”, and 120 days after conception there is a consensus that abortion is categorically forbidden (unless it would endanger the mother’s life).
+This means that most abortions today after four months are an assault on innocent life, and subsequently there is a moral obligation for Muslims to stand against this injustice.
 This deviates sharply from many abortion advocates, whose premise rests on the individualist, “my body my choice” doctrine, regardless of personal moral beliefs.

 Additionally, where these positions fall onto a spectrum of “strict” to “progressive” is subjective.
 Even if Muslims in America assume the most “lenient” position, its limitations would likely not be accepted by the average secular-liberal in the pro-choice camp, who would either consider most limitations outlined under Islamic law arbitrary or a violation of women’s rights by virtue of them being “restrictive” i.e not solely dependent on the choice of a woman.

 One objection to the above is that if there are opinions are more “lenient” than others, then there is an overlap in permissibility with the pro-choice camp; hence, it shouldn’t be an issue to say Islam is not anti-abortion, or is even pro-choice.
 However, one could respond by presenting the “strict” opinions and conclude that Islam is anti-abortion.
-An arguable overlap alone in endpoints cannot entail an automatic endorsement, and there are implications of these word-choices that associate moral premises to us that we don’t agree with, especially as the contours of the debate have changed over the past few decades.
+An arguable overlap in endpoints alone cannot entail an automatic endorsement, and there are implications of these word-choices that associate moral premises to us that we don’t agree with, especially as the contours of the debate have changed over the past few decades.
 The policies they support are a reflection of the ideology at play.
 We ultimately approach abortion from a different framework: we believe there are metaphysical and moral implications to consider, and firmly acknowledge the concept of ensoulment and sin as understood in the Islamic tradition.
-Limiting the discussion to “personal choice as long as one harms no other” is at odds with a Muslim perspective that acknowledges the rights of a fetus over the parents, morality in ultimately submitting Allah’s guidance, and contest the individualism that grants every private actor with no responsibility to anyone else.
+Limiting the discussion to “personal choice as long as one harms no other” is at odds with a Muslim perspective that acknowledges the rights of a fetus over the parents, morality in ultimately submitting Allah’s guidance, and contest the individualism that grants every private actor no responsibility to anyone else.

 Emphasizing the lenient opinion for the sake of scoring progressive points is misleading at best, dishonest at worst.
 Pieces like this fall into a problem of portraying the two stances as either pro-choice or anti-choice, which equate to pro-woman or anti-woman.
 Where secular progressivism is already assumed as morally superior, we’ve already lost when we try to position Islam as more adjacent to this ‘ism’ than others.
-The “lenient” Islamic position is no more pro-women than the “strict” ones, because what is moral and praiseworthy for women, for everyone, is in the following of divine guidance.
+The “lenient” Islamic position is no more pro-women than the “strict” ones, because what is moral and praiseworthy for women, for everyone, is in following of divine guidance.